 Male wildebeests establish temporary territories in the mating season and defend the territories from intruding males.

 The pregnancy lasts about 8.5 months and birth is often to one calf.
-The newborn wildebeest calf weighs about 21 kg (46 lb) is able to get on its feet within minutes, and can move with the herd shortly after.
+The newborn wildebeest calf weighs about 21 kg (46 lb) can get on its feet within minutes, and can move with the herd shortly after.

 Wildebeests communicate in many ways with each other and other animals.
-This is why they are able to quickly form big herds in the face of danger.
+This is why they can quickly form big herds in the face of danger.

 Impressively Wildebeests can listen and distinguish the call of other animals, and therefore know when there is a likeliness of danger.